shalenMathew/MovieFlix_App/CONTRIBUTING.md

 - Open PR against latest `dev` branch.
 Add nice description in PR.
 - You're done!

-  You can also contribute without rasing issue if your doing just for learning purpose , but your Pull request may not be merged if there are no major changes
+ NOTE:Your Pull request may not be merged if there are no major changes